Urban and Regional Planning, MS

 Values inform ethical and normative principles used to guide planning in a democratic society:

-• professional ethics and responsibility—appreciation of key issues of planning ethics, public decision-making, research, and client representation (AICP Code of Ethics);
+• professional ethics and responsibility—appreciation of key issues of planning ethics, public decision-making, research, and client representation (American Institute of Certified Planners Code of Ethics);

-• governance and participation—appreciation of the roles of officials, stakeholders, community members in planned change;
+• governance and participation—appreciation of the roles of officials, stakeholders, and community members in planned change;

-• sustainability and environmental quality—appreciation of natural resource, how to create sustainable futures;
+• sustainability and environmental quality—appreciation of natural resources, how to create sustainable futures;

 • growth and development—appreciation of economic, social, and cultural factors in urban and regional growth and change; and